hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When prototyping, debugging and testing your application, it is crucial to have a realistic
-estimate of CPU and memory utilization at runtime.
+estimate of resource utilization at runtime.
+More specifically, monitoring CPU usage can
+help debugging parallel code blocks, and monitoring the memory usage can help estimating
+the lower bound of memory resources needed for your application.

 Starting from the 2023a toolchain, you may inspect the aggregated CPU and memory resource
 usage by your kernel.
 This is shown in your bottom tray (for CPU and memory), in the top tray